 But how much do you really earn?
 And if you want to make big money in private equity, where in the world should you base yourself?
 The figures below, provided to us by research firm Preqin, give you an idea of what to expect.
-The figures show base private equity salary and total compensation – the discrepancy being down to bonuses, and carried interest.
-When you’re senior in PE, carried interest is where the money is.
+They show base private equity salary and total compensation – the discrepancy being down to bonuses, and carried interest.
+When you’re senior in PE, carried interest is where the big money is.

 Private equity salary, bonus and caried interest by region and rank